jasonjklim/Census_API/README.md

 ## General Info
 * In the dataset, we could see NYU_500_largest.
 NYU dataset means cities that are belonged to NYU City Health Dashboard.
 City Health Dashboard launched in 2018 with data on over 35 measures of health and drivers of health for the 500 largest U.S. cities.
 So, NYU_500_largest variable will show whether the city belongs to City Health Dashboard or not. https://www.cityhealthdashboard.com/. <br>
+For Our API and data cleaning for City Health Dashboard, it is located on the following address:<br>
-During analysis, from 509 cities of NYU dataset, 495/ 496 cities are covered by ACS1.
+https://github.com/kschnippel/Reference_Place/tree/master/City%20Health%20Dataset<br> During analysis, from 509 cities of NYU dataset, 495/ 496 cities are covered by ACS1.
 Most of cities are covered by ACS1 for NYU City Health Dataset.
 * The American Community Survey (ACS) is an ongoing survey that provides vital information on a yearly basis about our nation and its people.
 The American Community Survey (ACS) helps local officials, community leaders, and businesses understand the changes taking place in their communities.
 It is the premier source for detailed population and housing information about our nation. <br>

 * Single-year and multiyear estimates from the ACS are